 PIMCO serves as the investment manager of the Fund.
 Subject to the supervision of the Board of Trustees of the Fund, PIMCO is responsible for managing the investment activities of the Fund and the Fund's business affairs and other administrative matters.
 Alfred T. Murata, Mohit Mittal and Giang Bui are jointly and primarily responsible for the day-to-day management of the Fund.
-The Investment Manager receives an annual fee from the Fund, payable monthly, in an amount equal to 0.81% of the Fund's average daily net assets (including daily net assets attributable to any Preferred Shares that may be outstanding).
-Average daily net assets means an average of all the determinations of the Fund's net assets (including net assets attributable to preferred shares) during a given month at the close of business on each business day during such month.
+The Investment Manager receives an annual fee from the Fund, payable monthly, in an amount equal to 0.83% of the Fund's average weekly "total managed assets."
+"Total managed assets" includes the total assets of the Fund (including any assets attributable to any preferred shares or other forms of leverage that may be outstanding) minus accrued liabilities (other than liabilities representing leverage).
 PIMCO is located at 650 Newport Center Drive, Newport Beach, CA, 92660.
 Organized in 1971, PIMCO provides investment management and advisory services to private accounts of institutional and individual clients and to registered investment companies.
-PIMCO is a majority-owned indirect subsidiary of Allianz SE, a publicly traded European insurance and financial services company, As of September 30, 2023, PIMCO had approximately \$1.74 trillion in assets under management and \$1.37 trillion in third party assets under management.
+PIMCO is a majority-owned indirect subsidiary of Allianz SE, a publicly traded European insurance and financial services company.
+As of December 31, 2023, PIMCO had approximately \$1.86 trillion in assets under management and \$1.46 trillion in third party assets under management.